How to Measure Pallet Rack

 Our March blog post discussed what to measure when configuring pallet rack.
 We heard from many of you telling us that was great information.
 However, we also heard from others who said, “That was helpful, but I’m just adding on to my existing racks.
 What do I need to know to match the standard pallet rack dimensions of what I have?
 What measurements do I need to have in order to call and order more?”
 Getting that fit between new and existing rack is important

 So let’s get more basic.

 Here is what you need to measure:

 Before starting, it’s important to understand a little about the racks you have.
 The majority of all rack systems manufactured have a design intended for the storage of standard (traditional) items.
 These designs define standard pallet rack dimensions.
 Pallets on your racks typically are standard sizes (40″ x 48″, 48″ x 48″, 48 “x 42″, or 40″ x 40”).
 The same is true for boxes, cartons and bins.
 All build upon standard dimensions to ensure maximum storage capacity.
 Is this an accurate description of your existing racks?
 If not, you likely have a custom-designed rack.

 Standard (selective) racking has incremental beam dimensions of one-foot lengths.
 Beam lengths for standard racking tend to start in four-foot lengths and increase from there.
 Custom rack lengths may have dimensions greater than one foot.

 Beam length: There is a right way and wrong way to measure crossbeams.
 The correct method to measure a crossbeam is starting at the inside of one upright frame and measuring its length to the inside of the opposite upright frame.
 The typical beam length for standard racks ranges between 4′ and 9′.

 Beam face: Next, measure the face of the crossbeam.
 Do this by measuring the front of the beam from its top to the beam’s bottom.
 Why is this important?
 The face measurement provides you with an indication of how much weight the beam can support.
-Large beam face dimensions supports heavier loads while a small beam face supports less.
+A large beam face supports heavier loads while a small beam face supports less.

 Upright frame measurement